josezeta/personal-readme/README.md

 I am very open to hearing feedback **anytime**.
 If there's something I can do to make your work easier, or something I'm doing is causing you stress, PLEASE speak up.
 If you're not comfortable chatting with me directly.
 Do not hesitate to do it directly, i will take as impersonal possible.

 ### One of my goals for the coming year:
-Break the conform zone by getting new challengelles.
+Break the conform zone by getting new challenges.

 ### Topics I’m always happy to talk about: